 In April 2017, the Council introduced a Living Wage Supplement (LWS) to any pay point paid less than £8.45 per hour, which increased the value of the bottom two scale points of the pay structure and meant that the lowest starting salary for any Council worker was £8.45 per hour.
 In April 2019, the LWS was no longer necessary because the increased pay rates were above the Living Wage rates.
 In 2020, a Living Wage Supplement of 5p per hour was again applied to point 1 to match the Living Wage Foundation rate of £9.30.
-For 2021/22 the supplement is no longer necessary as the lowest point of the pay structure is the same value as the Living Wage Foundation rate.
-The Council will continue to review the pay structure annually and will align the lowest pay points with the relevant Living Wage Foundation rate.
+In 2021/22 the supplement was no longer necessary as the lowest point of the pay structure was the same value as the Living Wage Foundation rate.
+Due to the increase in the Living Wage Foundation Rate in 2022, to £10.90 (applicable from April 2023), a supplement will be required on SCP's 1, 2 and 3 from April 2023, to ensure a minimum pay rate of £10.90 per hour, as the pay award is still pending for 2023/24.